bensutherland/simple_pop_stats/README.md

 The rubias file requires the headers `collection`, `repunit` and `indiv` <- should be there by default.
 The repunits file requires the headers `Display_Order`, `CU`, `CU_Name`,`repunit`.

-## Extra.
-Convert pop to repunit
-*update*: this is no longer suggested, as it skews allele frequencies towards the population with the largest sample size that is being grouped into the repunit.
-Once you have built the file for the AMOVA with repunits, you can use this file to re-calculate FST using repunits instead of collections.
-`pop_to_repunit(data = obj_pop_filt)`

-Now you can go back to the FST calculation above and calculate with your repunit merged:
-`calculate_FST(format="genind", dat = obj_repunit, separated = TRUE, cust_fn = "gen_diff_wcfst_repunit_by_stockname.csv")`
-...make sure to use a custom filename, otherwise this will re-write over existing FST calculations.